 We draw attention to Note 1 to the financial statements, which describes the basis of accounting.
-The financial statements are prepared to assist Stonehenge Therapeutic Community Inc. to meet the requirements of Directors of Stonehenge Therapeutic Community Inc., the Ministry of Health, Waterloo Wellington Local Health Integration Network, Ministry of Community Safety & Correctional Services-Ontario and Correctional Services-Canada.
+The financial statements are prepared to assist Stonehenge Therapeutic Community Inc. to meet the requirements of Directors of Stonehenge Therapeutic Community Inc., Ontario Health, Solicitor General-Ontario and Correctional Services-Canada.
 As a result, the financial statements may not be suitable for another purpose.
-Our report is intended solely for the use of the Directors of Stonehenge Therapeutic Community Inc. and the Ministry of Health, Waterloo Wellington Local Health Integration Network, Ministry of Community Safety & Correctional Services-Ontario and Correctional Services-Ontario and Correctional Services-Canada. and should not be used by parties other than the Directors of Stonehenge Therapeutic Community Inc. or the Ministry of Health, Waterloo Wellington Local Health Integration Network, Ministry of Community Inc. or the Ministry of Health, Waterloo Wellington Local Health Integration Network, Ministry of Community Safety & Correctional Services-Ontario and Correctional Services-Canada.
-Our the Ministry of Health, Waterloo Wellington Local Health Integration Network, Ministry of Community Inc. or the Ministry of Health, Waterloo Wellington Local Health Integration Network, Ministry of Community Safety & Correctional Services-Ontario and Correctional Services-Canada.
+Our report is intended solely for the use of the Directors of Stonehenge Therapeutic Community Inc. and the Ontario Health, Solicitor General-Ontario and Correctional Services-Canada, and should not be used by parties other than the Directors of Stonehenge Therapeutic Community Inc. or Ontario Health, Solicitor General-Ontario and Correctional Services-Canada.
 Our opinion is not qualified in respect of this matter.